+The Customized employment pilot program launched by BBI’s Southeast Technical Assistance and Continuing Education Center, based in Atlanta, has transformed the lives of young adults with significant disabilities.
 Inside Hinds Community College’s main library, near Jackson, Mississippi, Kieffer Krichbaum pores through hundreds of boxes filled with historical photographs, books, newspaper clippings, and more that were packed away for decades.
 Kieffer, 21, has meticulously organized the college’s archives during the past year.
-His passion for books and attention to detail proved a perfect fit for the job.